-The Robert Wood Johnson Foundation Health & Society Scholars (RWJF HSS) program at Harvard University is a unique interdisciplinary initiative that integrates activities from four schools, each with a national reputation for academic excellence: The Harvard T.H.
+The Robert Wood Johnson Foundation Health & Society Scholars (RWJF HSS) program at Harvard University was a unique interdisciplinary initiative that integrated activities from four schools, each with a national reputation for academic excellence: The Harvard T.H.
 Chan School of Public Health, the Harvard Kennedy School, the Harvard Medical School, and the Faculty of Arts and Sciences.
-Based on a foundation of four core disciplines – social epidemiology, public policy, history of science, and neuroscience – our program brings together some of the world’s most renowned academics in those fields.
+Based on a foundation of four core disciplines—social epidemiology, public policy, history of science, and neuroscience—the program brought together some of the world’s most renowned academics in those fields.

-The two-year program is structured to provide each scholar with the following competencies:
+The two-year program was structured to provide each scholar with the following competencies: